iestyn-lewis/czpl/index.md

 * <b>International Shipping: NO RETURNS. </b>The extremely high shipping cost, possible customs problems and chance of damage when shipping outside of the US means that I cannot offer any returns or exchanges to international customers.

 ## To Order:
 Send an email to <a href="mailto:iestyn.lewis@gmail.com">iestyn.lewis@gmail.com</a>.
 I will send you a PayPal link for ordering.
+If I have them in stock, I ship in 1-2 business days.
+If I am backordered I will put you on a waiting list and email you when they are ready.

 ## SUPPORT
 Please contact me:  <a href="mailto:iestyn.lewis@gmail.com">iestyn.lewis@gmail.com</a>